Performance review season can be a daunting period for both management and employees.

-In these instances, annual evaluations are typically geared towards determining employee raises and discretionary bonuses.
+Annual evaluations are typically geared towards determining employee raises and discretionary bonuses.

 How Do I Customize This Template?
 Click the template, sign up for free and enter the Venngage editor.
 You can move any element in our templates just by clicking it and holding.
 Drag the text box, column, row, image etc. to a new spot.
 Change the size by grabbing a corner of the bounding box and making it bigger or smaller.
 It’s as simple as drag and drop.